NormanFriman52/CompanyApp/README.md

 ##### users
 Collection stores the document with information about registered users.

+# HTML templates
+Each blueprint contains own templates directory.
+This directory contains all of the html file rendered in each blueprint.
+There is also templates directory in the parent directory.
+This directory contains base templates in so-called macro function used in other templates.

 # Endpoints and blueprints.

 Flask framework offer categorizing routes into the subgroups called blueprints.